Sciatica Physiotherapy: Treatments & Exercises to Reduce Pain

 What are the causes of Sciatica?

 The nerves that supply your leg originate from your spinal cord, which exits through little spaces in the side of your lower back.
 These small nerves (called nerve roots) join together and form the large nerve known as the sciatic nerve.
-This nerve then passes down through the pelvis into the buttock where it passes through the muscles in your bottom and finally travels down into your leg.
+This nerve then passes down through the pelvis into the buttocks, where it passes through the muscles in your bottom and finally travels down into your leg.

-Sciatica common causes include:
+Sciatica’s common causes include:

 Essentially, sciatica is an irritation of the nerves in your lower back, or in your buttock.